Graduate Trainees

 Doctoral Student since 2022

-Devin Teri is from Fredericksburg, Virginia.
-She graduated from Randolph-Macon College, located in Ashland, Virginia, in 2022 with Bachelor of Science degrees in Chemistry and Mathematics.
+Devin Teri is a PhD student in the Toxicology program.
+She is from Fredericksburg, Virginia, and graduated from Randolph-Macon College in 2022 with Bachelor of Science degrees in Chemistry and Mathematics.
 At Randolph-Macon, she conducted research on a variety of topics including the effect of CBD oils on cytochrome P450s, CBD oil product concentrations, small ketone interactions with snow surfaces, and De Bruijn sequences.
-Currently, she is rotating wth Dr. Rusyn’s group as a PhD student.
-Her project focuses on characterizing petroleum products using various analytical techniques.
-She is a fellow of the NIGMS IMSD T32 federal training grant.
+Currently, she is a member of Dr. Rusyn’s lab where her projects focus on characterizing petroleum products using various analytical techniques and the creation of a CCS database.
 In her free time, she enjoys being in nature, traveling, and hanging out with friends and family.

 Postdoctoral Trainees

-Postdoc since 2018
+Postdoc since 2024

 Postdoc since 2022